Skip to content

 How tools get selected

-AppSec Santa covers 10 categories of application security tools: SAST, SCA, DAST, IAST, RASP, AI Security, API Security, IaC Security, ASPM, and Mobile Security.
+AppSec Santa covers 11 categories of application security tools: SAST, SCA, DAST, IAST, RASP, AI Security, API Security, IaC Security, ASPM, Mobile Security, and Container Security.

 A tool gets included if it meets all of the following: